 Investigative Services Section Commander

-The Community Response Team, supervised by Sergeant Sarah Mikalauskas, also falls under the Investigative Services Section.
+The Community Response Team also falls under the Investigative Services Section.
 This team addresses problem park areas, through plainclothes and uniformed patrols.

 Assistant Chief, Patrol Branch